Career Alternatives for Project Managers: Roles to Consider

 • Cross-functional collaboration

-Many organisations prefer experienced PMs for program roles because they already understand complexity and risk.
+Many organisations prefer experienced Program Managers for program roles because they already understand complexity and risk.

 If You’re Good at Communication and Documentation: Technical Writer

-Project managers excel here because they already write clear documentation and understand process logic.
+Project managers excel here because they already write clearly and understand the logic behind a process, which is most of the job.

 If You Want to Work Closely with Customers: Customer Success Manager